 Jesus called the crowd to him and said, “Listen and understand.
 What goes into someone’s mouth does not defile them, but what comes out of their mouth, that is what defiles them.”

 I remember the first time I heard that saying, “garbage in, garbage out.”
 A youth pastor shared it decades ago.
-And it applies to my job today: I work in systems and databases, and if there’s bad data, you won’t be able to make a good decision.
+And it applies to my job today: I work in systems and databases.
+If there’s bad data, you won’t be able to make a good decision.

 Jesus says it’s not what you put in, but what comes out that counts.
 And yet, he also says to wash the inside and the outside of the cup.
 If we are to be pure and holy and blameless in God’s sight, perhaps we need to pay attention to the front end to make sure the back end isn’t defiled either.